 If you’ve ever felt like everything at the holiday party is off limits, you’re not alone.
-Not everybody understands why gluten-free options are important.
+Not everybody understands why Christmas gluten-free food options are important.

 But if you’re allergic to gluten or have celiac disease, it’s critical to steer clear of gluten, cross contamination, and even trace amounts.

 So how do you celebrate the holidays on a Gluten-Free Diet?

 It’s typically gluten-free.
 Although you’ll want to find out what it’s been seasoned, how it was marinated, or if it contains breaded stuffing.
 Check out this gluten-free holiday option:

 2. Have a slice of ham

 If there’s ham at your holiday meal, it’s another good gluten-free option.
 But if it’s covered in glazed, you need to find out what type of glaze before you take a bite.
 Why?
 Some glazed used to cook ham is made with wheat starch, which contains gluten.

 3. Dish up some mashed potatoes and sweet potatoes

 Here’s another popular gluten-free dish you’ll often find at the holiday meal….mashed potatoes and sweet potatoes (some of these gluten-free meals include potatoes).